Killer88967/Killer88967/README.md

 ### 👋 WELCOME TO MY PROFILE!
-My name is Killer88967 (as you can see), I am a developert that works on many types of projects, mainly games.
+My name is Killer88967 (as you can see), I am a developer that works on many types of projects, mainly games.
+I also tend to upload YouTube videos, though not anymore since I just don't have any motivation.

 #### 🔗 My Youtube channel
 [![Youtube](./assets/youtube.svg)](https://youtube.com/@awesomeagaming)